FAQs Updated March 31, 2011

 Easter activities were far fewer than previous Easter visits.
 I saw no carnival or much activity outside the plaza this Holy week.
 We had 10 great days of sunshine with low humidity.

 Friends ask why I go back time after time to Cozumel.
 It is a different adventure each time and after a dozen trips I still eagerly look forward to my next trip.
 The Ravens have an away game the first week in November, so maybe then, I sure hope so.
 I always meet new folks and look forward to seeing the ones I know.
 Cozumel is also a very good value, IMHO.
-I highly recommend Living Underwater and Casa Phoenix for your families vacation.
+I highly recommend Living Underwater and Casa Phoenix for your family vacation.

 Driving: From personal experience since 1989: Walk or take taxis in town.
 Rent a car for a day to explore the rest of the island.
 Fortunately, you can walk to almost all the restaurants, shops, etc.in 3 to 20 minutes from the condo.
 If you don't feel like walking, take one of the taxis that fight for your business right outside the front door.
 Or just take the elevator to Prima restaurant on top of our building for terrific food and the most spectacular view on the island.